abaire/xemu-perf-tester_results/README.md

    create a pull request to submit your results.
 1. [Create a pull request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
    to add them to the primary repository.

+# Development

+## Python

+This project uses [hatch](https://pypi.org/project/hatch/) to perform formatting and type checking.
+You will probably need to install it locally to pass the CI checks.

+## Javascript

+This project uses [Biome](https://biomejs.dev/) to lint and format javascript files.
+You will probably need to install it locally to pass the CI checks.